SJTU-IPADS/HEDB/README.md

 2. **Recovering secrets**: With =, DBAs recover encrypted values by comparing them with known ciphertexts.

-## HEDB
+## HEDB as a Solution

 The idea of HEDB is simple.
-It splits the running mode of EDB into two: *record* for users, and *replay* for DBAs.
+It splits the running mode of an EDB into two: *record* for users, and *replay* for DBAs.

 HEDB is named after Helium, implying its two modes.
 Briefly, HEDB is a dual-mode encrypted database that removes the tension between security and maintenance.